brycerairden/maps-project/README.md

 # Parks Map
 The application shows the top parks of Centennial, Colorado on a Google map.
 Built for the Udacity Front End Developer Nanodegree course.
 Thanks to Doug Brown, and his walkthrough (https://www.youtube.com/watch?v=NVAVLCJwAAo), used to understand and troubleshoot this project.

+The project utilizes the built in service worker that is generated when running the create-react-app command in the terminal.
+The serviceWorker.js file is imported by the index.js file, which then calls the serviceWorker.register() function.
+This function registers the service worker in the production build only and will require you utilize the "build" instructions in the Note: section of "How to Launch"

 ## Table of Contents

 * [How to Launch](#how-to-play)